ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 could lead to unnecessary delays for the connections attempting to use Quick-Start.
 The Quick-Start method is discussed as an example in {{?RFC9049}}.

-Though out of scope of this document, congestion controller proponents may also seek publication of an Informational or Experimental RFC via the Internet Research Task Force (IRTF).
+Though out of scope of this document, a proponent of a new algorithm could alternatively seek publication as an Informational or Experimental RFC via the Internet Research Task Force (IRTF).
 In general, these proposals are expected to be less mature than ones that follow the procedures in this document.
-Documentation of deployed congestion controllers that cannot be changed by IETF or IRTF review are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).
+Documentation of deployed congestion control algorithms that cannot be changed by IETF or IRTF review are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).